Title

 Presidential Decree No. 1729 allows the Bureau of Land Transportation to dispose of impounded vehicles that have been abandoned by their owners, through a public sale, in order to reduce expenses and eliminate potential risks within the agency.

-The owner must pay storage fees fixed by the Bureau and approved by the Minister of Transportation and Communications, plus a penalty of ₱5.00 per day from the time the vehicle was impounded, not exceeding one-fifth of the vehicle’s appraised value.
+The owner answers for storage fees (fixed by the Bureau and approved by the Minister of Transportation and Communications), for services rendered in keeping the vehicles, and a penalty of P5.00 per day from the time the vehicle is impounded, subject to a maximum cap.

-The Bureau of Land Transportation fixes the time and place of the public sale, allowing all interested parties to participate in the bidding, and must publish a notice once a week for three consecutive weeks in a newspaper of general circulation.
+Notice of the time and place must be published once a week for three (3) consecutive weeks in a newspaper of general circulation.

 Analyze Cases Smarter, Faster